Group Privacy Notice

 6.0 With whom is your personal data shared?

-6.1 In order to provide services to you, Group companies may be required to share personal data.
-This will be subject to the conditions as set out below.
+6.1 In order to provide services to you, Group companies may be required to share personal data with other Group companies or as set out below, and upon and subject to the conditions as set out below.

 6.2 Third Party Service Providers: We employ other companies and individuals to perform functions on our behalf and for the provision of the services to you.
-We may supply information needed to perform their functions, but may not use it for other purposes.
-Further, they must process the personal information in accordance with this Privacy Notice and as permitted by applicable data protection laws.
+We may supply information needed for them to perform their functions, but may not use it for other purposes.
+Further, they must process the personal information in accordance with their obligations and as permitted by applicable data protection laws.

 6.3 When specifically authorised by you: If you ask us to, we will share information with any third party that provides you with investment advice or services.
 If you ask a third party provider to provide such services, you are allowing that third party to access information relating to your account.
 We are not responsible for any such third party’s use of your account information, which will be governed by their agreement with you and any privacy statement they provide to you.